This article was last updated on February 8th 2023

 6. Augmented reality (AR)

 Augmented reality has been making waves in the marketing space lately and it’s projected to keep growing in the coming years.
 It’s a great tool that can be used by marketers to provide a unique customer interaction in both B2B and B2C environments.
+It can also be a great way to increase your app downloads by using an Appstore QR Code.
 Here’s how:

 7. Social media